duplocloud/k8s-agent/README.md

 For detailed information about installation, configuration, and usage of the Kubernetes agent, please refer to the [Kubernetes Agent README](./k8s/README.md) in the `k8s` directory.

-## Other Agents
+## Developers

-The k8s agent as well as the other AI agent implementations are currently a work in progress.
-Developers looking to create their own AI agent that integrates with DuploCloud Service Desk should refer to the Kubernetes agent as a reference implementation.
+The k8s agent is currently a work in progress.
+If you are a developer looking to create your own AI agent that integrates with DuploCloud Service Desk, please refer to the Kubernetes agent as a reference implementation.